-Christine Morton is a medical sociologist with expertise in women's reproductive experiences and maternal quality improvement.
+Christine H. Morton, PhD is a medical sociologist with expertise in maternal mortality and morbidity, women's reproductive and maternal health experiences and maternal quality improvement.
 Since 2008, she has managed CMQCC's state funded project on California Pregnancy-Associated Maternal Review (CA-PAMR), overseeing data collection, committee matters and conducting qualitative analysis on improvement opportunities identified from case reviews.
 She served as co-chair of the CMQCC Cardiovascular Disease in Pregnancy and Postpartum Taskforce, coordinating the development of a Maternal Quality Toolkit on this leading cause of maternal death in California.
-She also collaborates on research projects that support CMQCC?s goals and mission, including an interview study of women's experiences with severe maternal morbidity and an analysis of women's online peripartum cardiomyopathy narratives.
-Dr. Morton is a member of the National Partnership Maternal Safety workgroup on Patient, Family and Staff Support after a Severe Maternal Event and serves on the Board of Directors of Lamaze International.
+She also collaborates on research projects that support CMQCC?s goals and mission, including an interview study of women's experiences with severe maternal morbidity and collaborative research with Dr. Jochen Profit on racial/ethnic disparities in Neonatal Intensive Care.

 Current Role at Stanford

 Research Sociologist and Program Manager at California Maternal Quality Care Collaborative (CMQCC)